DmitryMelkov/ipos-test/README.md

 # ipos-test
-project for test animationand js
+project for test animation and js